Notlord69/urdf_validator/README.md

 ### `[WORKSPACE]`

 Monte Carlo FK sampling over joint limits.
+The arm chain is detected automatically via a BFS + DOF heuristic.
+Use `--arm-root` / `--arm-tip` to specify the chain boundary explicitly when auto-detection picks the wrong chain (e.g. a gripper chain instead of the full arm, or an arm on a non-standard robot).

 Computes `max_reach`, `vertical_reach`, `horizontal_reach`, and `reach_from_base`.
 With `--task`, also reports whether the arm can reach the target height and whether the COM stays over the support polygon during full extension.

 ### `[OVERALL]`